aryaraul/smartpick/README.md

-# SmartPick
+# 🚀 SmartPick

-SmartPick is a facial recognition-based security system designed to ensure safe and authorized pickup of students by their registered parents or guardians.
-When a parent arrives to pick up a child, the system verifies the parent's identity by matching their face against a registered database before allowing the student to leave.
+**SmartPick** is an intelligent facial recognition security system designed to keep students safe by ensuring that only authorized parents or guardians can pick them up.
+When a parent arrives, SmartPick scans their face in real-time and verifies their identity against a registered database — making school pickups secure, smooth, and worry-free.

+---

-## Features
+## 🔐 Why SmartPick?

-- **Facial Recognition Verification**: Confirms if the person picking up the student is a registered parent or guardian.
-- **Security-Focused**: Prevents unauthorized pickups, enhancing student safety.
+- **Enhanced Student Safety:** Only registered parents/guardians are allowed to pick up children.
-- **Real-Time Monitoring**: Quickly matches faces in real-time at the point of pickup.
+- **Real-Time Face Verification:** Quick, accurate facial recognition at the pickup point.
+- **Automated Security Checks:** Eliminates manual identity verification hassle.
+- **Pickup Logs:** Automatically record every pickup event for audit and peace of mind.

+---

+## ⚙️ Features

+- Face recognition-based parent verification
+- Registration system for authorized parents
+- Real-time alerts on unauthorized pickup attempts
-- **Attendance Logging**: Records pickup events with timestamps and identities.
+- Attendance and pickup logging with timestamps
-- **User Management**: Add, update, or remove registered parents in the system.
+- Simple and intuitive user interface

+---

+## 🚀 Getting Started

+### Prerequisites

+- Python 3.6+
+- OpenCV
+- face_recognition
+- numpy
+- pandas (optional, if used)

-## Installation
+### Installation

-1. **Clone the repository:**
+ Clone this repository

    ```bash
    git clone https://github.com/aryaraul/smartpick.git